warnettconsultingltd/wcl-fizzbuzz/README.md

  "fizzbuzz" : "1",<br/>
  "integer" : "12"}

-Error messages should be returned as JSON objects to the client, for example :-
+Error messages should be returned as JSON objects to the client, with a 400 Bad Request status, for example :-

 {"error" : "Both start and end values need to be provided" }<br/>
 {"error" : "The start number must be less than the end number" }<br/>